Texas police officer and suspect killed in a shooting; two other people were found dead

-A Texas police officer was killed early Saturday in a shooting that left the shooter dead, a second officer wounded, authorities said.
+A Texas police officer was killed early Saturday in a shooting that left the shooter dead and a second officer wounded, authorities said.

 Two other people were later found dead inside a home in Austin, according to interim Police Chief Robin Henderson.